Skip to main content

 Lead nurture sequence

 Trigger: new contact created (and didn’t immediately book).
-What it does: 3 messages over 7 days, escalating mild urgency:
+What it does: 3 messages over a week, escalating mild urgency:

-Stops the moment the contact replies (any reply, on any channel) or moves to Booked.
+Default channel is email; add SMS if you want the texts too.
+Each step’s subject and body are editable.
+Stops automatically the moment the contact replies (any reply, on any channel) or books an appointment.
 When to enable: for low-volume orgs where every lead matters.
-For high-volume orgs with thousands of cold leads, this can feel spammy and erode reply rates — turn off and rely on form-AI auto-reply only.
+For high-volume orgs with thousands of cold leads, this can feel spammy and erode reply rates — turn off and rely on form-auto-reply only.
 Customizations:

 • Change the wording in your business voice.